UTXOnly/zap_server/README.md

 ## Introduction
-A server that allows you recieve zaps on nostr, forwarded to your lightning node running on TOR.
+A [NIP-57](https://github.com/nostr-protocol/nips/blob/master/57.md) server that allows you recieve zaps on nostr, forwarded to your lightning node running on TOR.
+This server allows you to create a [Lightning Address](https://github.com/andrerfneves/lightning-address/blob/master/DIY.md) by slecting a username and using a your own domain.

 ## How it works?